 After the national security meeting Secretary of State Dulles offered the French 15 B-29 bombers for Dien Bien Phu.
 Yet the French had no pilots to spare and their crews would require four months training before flying a single mission.

 Ike’s argument for Indochina?
 The French were fighting a strategic key point for the national security of United States.
 In this timeframe Eisenhower also ordered the Navy to intervene:

 On April 4 the aircraft carrier Boxer steaming directly from Pearl Harbor to the South China Sea to reinforce the carrier group in the Gulf of Tonkin.
 That night Admiral Phillips took a off from the Essex on a scouting flight over Dien Bien Phu to see conditions there for himself.
 Three days later the task group received a new requirement for photographic coverage of Dien Bien Phu and the Viet Minh supply lines.
 The pictures were to be in by April 12.
 There was also an early April photo recon mission over the Chinese airfields and supply centers at Nanning.

 On April 7 Eisenhower introduced publicly for the first time the Domino theory.
 This would come to dominate US foreign policy for a generation.
-It would be extended as a military position against the Soviet Union and across Europe.
+It would be extended to a military position against the Soviet Union and across Europe.